 Scripted scifi scene for two teenagers, 1 guy and 1 girl.
-ALDERONA and KLUDO are brother and sister who have special secret powers that are meant to protect and save people’s lives.
+ALDERONA and KLUDO brother/sister have secret powers meant to protect and save people’s lives.
 Alderona is doubting her ability to carry out her responsibility and she discusses the issue with her brother.

 - Download the free .pdf screenplay version: ALDERONA